Force Motors Gurkha Summary

 The Force Motors Gurkha is not as common as some of you might imagine it to be.
 For something that's as crude, not as refined as other SUVs, and boxy, the Gurkha is aimed at an audience that is inclined to go off-roading without having to fear that things may fall apart.
 Its built-to-last structure and tough off-roading credentials make it quite appealing, particularly if one had to keep in mind that it comes with a factory-fitted snorkel.

 The Gurkha is full of straight lines and flat panels, although the wide body does look quite appealing.
 Up-front, it gets circular headlamps covered by a multi-bar grille and a rectangular radiator grille.
 Also, there's a bullbar in the front with 'Gurkha' inscribed on it.
 The slab-like bonnet looks solid.
 And all the accessories, like the roof-mounted shovel and an axe, add to its rugged character.
 The side profile consists of flared wheel arches and camper van-like windows.
 At the rear, you'll find a tail-mounted spare wheel and a ladder with a jerry can holder.
-The Gurkha gets independent front suspension and is built on a ladder-frame chassis.
+The Force Motors Gurkha new model gets independent front suspension and is built on a ladder-frame chassis.

 The Force Motors Gurkha variants available in three-door and five-door versions are as follows: Xpedition, Xplorer and Xtreme.
 Features include fabric upholstery, air-conditioning, power steering, adjustable seats, front cup holders and engine immobilizer.
 On the safety front, it comes with a child safety lock and seat belts for the driver and front passenger.
+For a slight jump in price, Force Motors Gurkha now also comes with a driver-side airbag, and ABS with EBD as standard.

 Engine Specifications & Performance

-The Force Gurkha is powered by a 2.6-litre, 4-cylinder diesel engine that makes 85bhp and 230Nm of torque.
+The Force Gurkha is powered by a 2.6-litre, 4-cylinder diesel engine which makes 85bhp and 230Nm of torque.
 Paired to the engine is a 5-speed manual gearbox.
 The motor is quite coarse and loud, and a lot of it can be heard in the cabin.
 On the highway, the Gurkha feels like it struggles a bit to pick up pace, but it manages to reach 80kph without too much effort.
 Off the road, the Gurkha tackles every obstacle without any fuss.
 In 2-wheel-drive, the SUV climbs really well, but the levers for the locking differentials need some muscle to use.
 The gear shifts are heavy, but thank fully, the clutch is light.
 Around corners, body roll is evident, but high-speed stability is quite good.
 And the steering feels a bit heavy.
 Ride quality is impressive, as the Gurkha manages to deal with all kinds of undulations very easily.
 Even the tyres provide good grip.

 The Force Gurkha's ARAI-certified fuel efficiency figure is rated at 17kmpl for the diesel model.